 Magnesium chloride flakes mixed with water, coconut oil, or shea butter create magnesium oil.
 You can rub magnesium oil into your skin like lotion to target cramping muscles and pain directly.
 The other healthy ingredients may also help your skin glow.

 Magnesium is one of the best supplements for a keto diet.
 Meet your intake goal and you may face less fatigue, muscle cramping, anxiety, and trouble sleeping.
 Supplementing may even bypass or lessen the effects of the keto flu.

-Ask your doctor about supplementing with magnesium before you begin experimenting, especially if you’re taking prescriptions or other medications daily.
+Ask your doctor or dietitian about supplementing with magnesium before you begin experimenting, especially if you’re taking prescriptions or other medications daily.
 When you get the green light, start with a magnesium chelate for maximum bioavailability and fewer side effects.
 You may need to try a few before you find the right type of magnesium for your body to thrive in ketosis.
 But the results will feel well worth the effort!